bslin99/Final_Project/index.md

 ### Scope and Motivation

 This project is focusing on understanding the impacts of rail stations on key demographic areas.
 The Bay Area consist of multiple transportation agencies within the nine Bay Area Counties.
 Within those counties, there are seven rail lines that serves the residents of the Bay Area.
-The intended investigatation is whether rail transit stops are in denser areas, higher income areas, and/or areas of high white population concentration.
+We investigate whether newly opened rail transit stops affect ncome and racial demographics in the census tracts surrounding the stations before and after they open.
 The insipiration to answer this because of its equity applications, as rail is faster, reliable, and heavily subsidized compared to the bus.

 The rail lines that will be focused on are BART (Bay Area Rapid Transit), SFMTA MUNI (San Francisco Municipal Railway), and SMART (Sonoma-Marin Area Rail Transit).